What’s in This Article

 Key Takeaways

-- Deer are crepuscular animals, meaning they are most active during dawn and dusk.
+- Deer are crepuscular, meaning they move most at dawn and dusk to balance feeding with predator avoidance.

 Factors Affecting Deer Travel Distance